okuvshynov/vimqq/README.md

 - [x] creating new chats. `:QQN something something` would be new?
 - [x] session selection/loading
 - [x] session list
-- [ ] change shortcuts, define commands the right way
+- [ ] change shortcuts, define commands the right way, now it is a mess
 - [x] check what's up with cache reuse and \n\n token.
 - [ ] deleting sessions.
 Currently if would shift ids and break everything
 - [x] generating title for chat
 - [x] visual selection is incorrect
-- [?] use popup similar to fzf
+- [-] use popup similar to fzf -- let's just use same window

 Later
+- [ ] multi-agent support - chat with multiple bots
 - [ ] integration with fzf
 - [ ] code review.
 Ask to provide input without writing code itself.
-- [ ] multi-agent support - chat with multiple bots